maydayv7/dotfiles/README.md

 <details>
 <summary><b>Build It Yourself</b></summary>

 If you really want to get dirty with Nix and decide to invest oodles of your time into building your own configuration, this repository can be used as inspiration.
-For starters, you can run `nix flake init -t github:maydayv7/dotfiles` in `/etc/nixos` for a basic Flakes-compatible system configuration.
 You can check out the list of links below to resourceful Nix documentation/tutorials/projects that may be helpful in your endeavour

 **Welcome** to the Nix Community! ;)